viewstools/docs/UseViews/README.md

 ### Props Panel
-Align with Flex, tweak typography, adjust white space, pick the right colours, use dynamic props, images and SVGs.
+Align with Flex, tweak typography, adjust white space, pick the right colours, use dynamic slots, images and SVGs.
 Gain full creative control with the use of straightforward CSS-like properties.

-### Props Data
-Provide temporary data for the dynamic `props` during design process to take full control over the states and interactions of the interface.

 We aim to release first public version of Tools after finishing testing phase in the first quarter of 2018.